themintchoco/tp/docs/UserGuide.md

 Examples:
 * `session delete 2` deletes the session with the ID of 2.

-#### Assigning a student to a session: `assign`
+#### Enrolling a student to a session: `enrol`

-Assigns a student to a session.
+Enrols a student to a session.

-Format: `session assign STUDENT_IDENTIFIER ses/SESSION_ID`
+Format: `session enrol STUDENT_IDENTIFIER ses/SESSION_ID`

-* Assigns the student with the specified `STUDENT_IDENTIFIER` to the session. `STUDENT_IDENTIFIER` can be either the student's ID or full name.
+* Enrols the student with the specified `STUDENT_IDENTIFIER` to the session. `STUDENT_IDENTIFIER` can be either the student's ID or full name.
-* The attendance for the student to the session upon assignment is marked as absent by default.
+* The attendance for the student to the session upon enrolment is marked as absent by default.

 Examples:
-* `session assign 2 ses/3` assigns a student with an ID of 2 to attend a session with an ID of 3.
+* `session enrol 2 ses/3` enrols a student with an ID of 2 to attend a session with an ID of 3.
-* `session assign John Doe ses/4` assigns a student with the name `John Doe` to attend a session with an ID of 4.
+* `session enrol John Doe ses/4` enrols a student with the name `John Doe` to attend a session with an ID of 4.

-#### Removing a student from a session: `unassign`
+#### Unenrolling a student from a session: `unenrol`

-Removes the assignment of a student with the specified `STUDENT_IDENTIFIER` from a session. `STUDENT_IDENTIFIER` can be either the student's ID or full name.
+Unenrols a student with the specified `STUDENT_IDENTIFIER` from a session. `STUDENT_IDENTIFIER` can be either the student's ID or full name.

-Format: `session unassign STUDENT_IDENTIFIER ses/SESSION_ID`
+Format: `session unenrol STUDENT_IDENTIFIER ses/SESSION_ID`

 Examples:
-* `session unassign 2 ses/3` removes a student with an ID of 2 from a session with an ID of 3.
+* `session unenrol 2 ses/3` unenrols a student with an ID of 2 from a session with an ID of 3.
-* `session unassign John Doe ses/4` removes a student with the name `John Doe` from a session with an ID of 4.
+* `session unenrol John Doe ses/4` unenrols a student with the name `John Doe` from a session with an ID of 4.

 #### Marking attendance as present: `mark`